Kelowna Curling Club

-The Kelowna Curling Club located in Kelowna, British Columbia, Canada is one of the largest and most active curling clubs in the world.
-The Club has 12 sheets and seating for over 1000 spectators.
+The Kelowna Curling Club, located in Kelowna, British Columbia, Canada, is one of the largest and most active curling clubs in the world.
+The Club has 12 sheets and can seat over 1,000 spectators.

-Kelowna has had plenty of experience hosting World Curling competitions, having been the location of the World Women's in 1986, the World Juniors in 2002, the World Mixed in 2018 and, the Pan Continental Curling Championships in 2023.

-The Club will host the Olympic Qualification Event for Curling at the 2026 Winter Olympics in December 2025.
+The Club has hosted several World Curling competitions, including the 2002 World Junior Curling Championships, the 2018 World Mixed Curling Championship, and the 2023 Pan Continental Curling Championships.
+The Club also hosted the Olympic Qualification Event for Curling at the 2026 Winter Olympics in December 2025.